wyleyr/hankel1867tr/06-IV-RealNumbersInTheTheoryOfMagnitude.md

 title="das Eins-und-eins sowie das Ein-mal-eins"} <!-- TODO: tr note -->
 manifest an unlimited series of axioms, even if Kant shrinks from this name, is so inadequate and paradoxical that one hardly understands how one could content oneself with it.
-True, [Kant]{.sc}'s view was not merely the expression of the mathematics of his time (which he knew well), where [Kaestner]{.sc} was held to be a great man; it is also still the expression of most new and in other
+Indeed, [Kant]{.sc}'s view was not merely the expression of the mathematics of his time (which he knew well), where [Kaestner]{.sc} was held to be a great man; it is also still the expression of most new and in other